Singular Hodge theory for combinatorial geometries: Introduction

-Taking $\ell$ to be the sum of all $y_F$ over the rank $1$ flats $F$, we obtain part (3).
+Define $\ell$ by putting $c_F=1$ for all $F$ in Equation \eqref{eq_star}.
+Then $\ell$ is invariant under the action of $\Gamma$, and $\ell^{j-k}$ is the injective map desired by part (3).
 If we write this injection as a matrix in terms of the natural bases, the matrix is supported on the pairs satisfying $F\leq G$.
-Part (2) follows from the existence of a nonzero term in a maximal minor for this matrix.
+An injective matrix has a nonvanishing maximal minor, so there is at least one way to choose a row for each column such that the entries in the matrix are nonzero.
+Any such choice gives a map $\iota$ as desired by part (2).
 Clearly, part (1) follows from either part (2) or part (3). \end{proof}

 The following propositions will be key ingredients in the proof of Theorem \ref{thm:KL}.
 We write $\mm$ for the graded maximal ideal of $\H(\M)$, write $\mathbb{Q}$ for the one-dimensional graded $\H(\M)$-module in degree zero, and write $\IH(\M)_{\varnothing}$ for the graded vector space